 Program investing in Wisconsin’s future teachers one highlight of new Impact 2030 initiative.

-The past several months have certainly been memorable — but for reasons Dean Diana Hess never anticipated at the start of 2020.
-Just as the COVID-19 pandemic altered lives across the world in significant ways, Hess notes how it has transformed the way the School of Education operates.
+The past many months have certainly been memorable — but for reasons Dean Diana Hess never anticipated at the start of 2020.
+Despite the many challenges brought on by the COVID-19 pandemic, Impact 2030 has Hess excited for the future and believing in big ideas.

 Faculty and staff from across the School of Education are routinely quoted or make their voices heard in newspapers, magazines, and online news media outlets.
 Similarly, these experts are often interviewed and showcased on a range of local, national, and international radio and television news reports.

 Serving the School of Education at the nexus of research, mission, and community, the office of Professional Learning and Community Education (PLACE) draws on the best ideas and people across the School to provide transformational learning experiences for artists, educators, leaders, and lifelong learners around the world.

 If you have questions or comments about Learning Connections, email Todd Finkelmeyer at firstname.lastname@example.org, or call 608-890-1430.

 The School of Education wants to hear from our alumni and friends.
 We also want to make sure you are hearing from us.
 If you have not received electronic updates, it may mean we don’t have your current e-mail address.
 Please visit the Wisconsin Alumni Association website to update your information.
 In addition, the WAA offers free e-mail accounts to all alumni.